+PRICE TO THE PUBLIC UNDERWRITING DISCOUNTS AND COMMISSIONS(1) PROCEEDS TO THE SELLING STOCKHOLDERS(2)

-Underwriting Price to the Public Proceeds to the Discounts and Commissions(1) Selling Stockholders(2) Per Share ' \$ \$ \$ \$
+Per Share \$ \$

+Total(3) \$ \$

-- (1) See "Underwriting" for indemnification arrangements with the Underwriters. - (2) Before deducting expenses estimated at \$ payable by the Selling Stockholders. - (3) The Company has granted the Underwriters a 30-day option to purchase up to 939,207 additional shares of Common Stock, on the same terms as set forth above, solely to cover over-allotments, if any.
+(1) See "Underwriting" for indemnification arrangements with the Underwriters.

+- (2) Before deducting expenses estimated at \$250,000 payable by the Selling Stockholders; provided that if the Underwriters exercise their overallotment option, a pro rata portion of such expenses shall be payable by the Company based upon the relative number of shares of Common Stock sold by the Company and the Selling Stockholders. - (3) The Company has granted the Underwriters a 30-day option to purchase up to 939,207 additional shares of Common Stock, on the same terms as set forth above, solely to cover over-allotments, if any.
 If such option is exercised in full, the total Price to the Public and Underwriting Discounts and Commissions will be \$ and \$, respectively, and the proceeds to the Company therefrom will be \$.
 See "Underwriting."